 Crash diets are even worse.
-The scales will probably show you losing a lot of lbs week in week out, but it is not a healthy weight.
+The scales will probably show you losing a lot of lbs week in and week out, but it is not a healthy weight.
 Most people prefer doing this as the results seem to be a lot faster, but it’s not even close to being as effective as proper training.
-The crash diet does burn fat, don’t get us wrong, but it also results in a dramatic loss in muscle as you are not eating well enough to sustain yourself long term.
+The crash diet does burn fat, don’t get us wrong, but it also results in a dramatic loss in muscle as you are not eating well enough to sustain yourself long-term.

 Waistline/Bodyfat If Dieting & Lifting